Hawk Island Kids Triathlon

 Parking

 On-site parking is available for $3 for Ingham County residents, $5 for non-residents.
-All racers, spectators and volunteers will be directed to park in the north loop, near the sled hill.
+County residents with an annual pass are free.
+Participants will only need to pay once for the weekend.
+Those who pay for parking to attend the Friday practice swim or Saturday early packet pick-up will receive an entry pass for the rest of the weekend.
+This pass is only available to participants.
+Spectators must pay each time they enter the park.
 Free parking is available at Soccer Zone, a half mile walk on the river trail to the race pavilion.

-IMPORTANT: Parking on race day is dictated by your arrival and departure times.
-Vehicles may only enter the park before 8 a.m. and after 10am.
-Anyone who plans to arrive between 8 and 10:30am (this includes racers, spectators, and volunteers) must park at Soccer Zone and walk into the park.
+Park access on race day is dictated by your arrival and departure times.
+Vehicles may enter and exit the park before 8 a.m. and after 10:30 a.m.
+From 8-10:30am, park entry and exit is restricted to emergency vehicles only.
+Everyone else arriving during that time (this includes youth racers, spectators, and volunteers) must park at Soccer Zone and walk into the park.

 Check-In

-Early check-in is Saturday, June 3, from 12-4pm.
-Participants receive bib#, swim cap, shirt, disposable timing strap, and body marking (if requested, otherwise race day).
+Early check-in is Saturday, May 31, from 1-4pm.
+Participants receive bib#, swim cap, shirt, disposable timing strap, swag, and body marking (if requested, otherwise race day).

 Race Policies

-Note: If the registration transfer is complete by Sunday, May 14shirt size can be changed.
-After that, the new participant will get the original shirt ordered.
+Note: If the registration transfer is complete by Sunday, May 18, shirt size can be changed.
+After that, shirt sizes cannot be guaranteed.

 Athlete Conduct: We reserve the right to disqualify anyone who behaves inappropriately toward fellow competitors, volunteers, or race management staff.

-No Refunds: While we sympathize with athletes unable to participate due to injury, illness or other circumstances, no refunds will be given under any circumstance.
+No Refunds: While we sympathize with athletes unable to participate due to injury, illness or other circumstances, registration fees are NONREFUNDABLE.
 This includes cancellation due to severe weather and natural disasters.
 You may opt to purchase race insurance from Active.com.
+Registrations cancelled with advance notice may, at the discretion of event organizers, be rolled into the following year.

 Safety/Medical Services